LumKitty/VNyan-MixItUp/README.md

 Value 1 - HTTP result

 ```_lum_miu_command``` - Run a MixItUp command
-Text 1 (Required) - Name of command in MixItUp (not chat trigger, actual name)
+Text 1 - Name of command in MixItUp (not chat trigger, actual name)
 Text 2 (Optional) - Arguments to the command This will appear in $AllArgs in MixItUp
 Text 3 (Optional) - Callback
 Number 2 (Optional) - PlatformID